 Both actions open the Perform Analysis pane.

-ArcGIS API for Python allows GIS analysts and data scientists to query, visualize, analyze, and transform their spatial data using the powerful analysis tools available in their Portal for ArcGIS.
+ArcGIS Python API allows GIS analysts and data scientists to query, visualize, analyze, and transform their spatial data using the powerful analysis tools available in their Portal for ArcGIS.
 To learn more about the analysis capabilities of the API, see the documentation site.

 Explore the Feature Analysis pane